Tag: happiness

 You are financially independent when money is not an obstacle.

 When you are financially independent, you can spend more time doing what is meaningful to you.
-You can spend more time with people that are meaningful to you.

 Whether you want to work with your hands or represent clients or teach kids, the choice is yours when you’re financial independent.